255BITS/255bits.com/pages/articles/hypergan-people/index.md

 facial landscape points, then rotate and crop at a certain width/height.
 In total, this network was trained on 40k human female faces.
 A network currently converging will have 170k of mixed gender.

-Want to know more?
-Sign up for the hyperchamber private alpha here:

 # Links

-* Hyperchamber - sign up for access
+* Hyperchamber - email me for early access (please title "hyperchamber beta request")
 * [hypergan](/open-source/hypergan/) - The network trainer/runner - very alpha

 # Thanks to